 How to get there: Vatican City is adjacent to Rome.
 It’s less than a 20-minute subway ride from the Rome Termini Station.

-Rio de Janeiro is one of the more recent additions to the list of UNESCO World Heritage Sites.
+Rio de Janeiro is one of the more recent additions to the UNESCO World Heritage list.
 Surrounded by mountains and sea, Rio de Janeiro’s Carioca Landscapes have been a source of inspiration of artists, musicians, and urbanists for centuries.

 The most recognizable symbol of Rio is undoubtedly the Christ the Redeemer statue.
-It was built in 1931 and stands nearly 100 feet tall.
+This historic monument and cultural site was built in 1931 and stands nearly 100 feet tall.
 Other culturally significant sites include the Botanical Garden and the hills around Guanabara Bay.

 How to get there: Rio de Janeiro is the second busiest airport in Brazil (after São Paulo) and the fourth busiest in South America.
 I recommend booking a flight with Skyscanner to uncover the best deals.